elleem/reading-notes/401/reading16.md

 Containers--Docker, packaging code and dependencies, into one structure

 Serverless--focused on business logic, FaaS, functions as a service, event driven architecture.
+Highly available, in multiple zones, and fault tolerant.

 Cons--timeouts if your code does not execute within the window, latency.